 As we head into the hottest months of the year, gardening in WA can be a challenge if ill-prepared.
 Waterwise jobs like mulching and use of wetting agents are a priority to make the most of every drop of water you apply and insulate vital topsoil from our scorching heat.

-- Remember that February 14 is Valentine's Day.
-What better gift could there be but a perfumed red flowering rose growing in a well matched pot for the special person in your life?
-Use a top of the line potting mix such as Baileys Premium Potting Mix.
+- Use a top of the line potting mix such as Baileys Premium Potting Mix on you flowering rose.
 The red ticks Australian Standards logo ensures a good start.
 Roses that fit the Valentine's description include: Mister Lincoln, Papa Meiland, Red Cross, Fragrant Cloud, Scentimental (white and red striped) Double Delight (cream and crimson) and David Austin roses including William Shakespeare, Fisherman's Friend and Falstaff.

 - Spring flowering bulbs arrive in garden centres this month.
 Buy early but plant late.
 Cold climate types can be stored in the vegetable crisper of the fridge.
 Tulips, hyacinth, crocus and fritillaria all fit this bill.
 Hold planting until April or even May until temperatures are mild.
 It is ok to plant out freesias, soldier boys and babiana or baboon flower into pots as these all come from South Africa where the heat is factored into their DNA.